 - (a) the authorised officer believes, on reasonable grounds, that the thing is of a kind which could have been included in a search warrant issued under this Act; and - (b) in the case of seizure, the authorised officer believes, on reasonable grounds, that it is necessary to seize that thing in order to prevent its concealment, loss or destruction or its use in the contravention of this Act, the regulations or a Code of Practice.

-38 Assistance of member of police force
+38 Assistance of police officer

-Any member of the police force may assist an authorised officer in exercising a power or function under this Act.
+Any police officer may assist an authorised officer in exercising a power or function under this Act.